Guanabara Esporte Clube

-Guanabara Esporte Clube, usually known simply as Guanabara, is a Brazilian football team from the city of Araruama, Rio de Janeiro state.
+Guanabara Esporte Clube, usually known simply as Guanabara, was a Brazilian football team from the city of Araruama, Rio de Janeiro state.
 The club was founded on May 25, 2004.

 Stadium

 Guanabara's home stadium is Estádio Mário Castanho, usually known as Arena Guanabara, inaugurated in 2006.
 Its maximum capacity is 10,000 people.

 Colors

 The club's official colors are blue, yellow and white.